kaiser-rpg/KaiserRPG.github.io/pages/rule/phenom/phenom.md

 {% include example.html content="Sarah burns 1 PP to gain a +1 innate bonus to Potential.
 Next time she wants to increase the innate bonus by +1 will cost her 2 PP and then 3 PP." %}

 #### Strengthen a Phenom
-You can invest 1 PP to gain a `+1` natural bonus to the [@skill Potential @] Check for a single phenom.
+You can invest 1 PP to gain a `+1` deed bonus to the [@skill Potential @] Check for a single phenom.
 Each PP burned gives you a `+1` bonus, to a maximum of `+10`.
 This bonus does not apply for maintained the phenom, only manifesting it.

 {% include example.html content="Sarah has the Immolation phenom, and would like to strengthen it by investing 4 PP. As a result, she has a `+4` bonus whenever she rolls to manifest Immolation.
 With her +12 to Manifest Potential, she can either manifest it once and add +16 to the roll or she could split three ways, each roll gaining a +7." %}